DisneyStudios/cucumber-slices-maven-plugin/README.md

 IMPORTANT: The Cucumber Slices Plugin is not designed to aggregate the test output into a single report.
 There are other plugins that can assist in this (e.g., [Masterthought's Cucumber Reporting Plugin](http://search.maven.org/#search%7Cgav%7C1%7Cg%3A%22net.masterthought%22%20AND%20a%3A%22maven-cucumber-reporting%22))

-#FAQs
+## FAQs

 * How does this plugin differ from the [cucumber-jvm-parallel-plugin](https://github.com/temyers/cucumber-jvm-parallel-plugin)?

 The cucumber-jvm-parallel-plugin automatically generates a Cucumber JUnit runner for each feature file found within your project.
 The Cucumber Slices Plugin automatically generates a Cucumber JUnit runner for each of the scenarios contained within the feature file.
+To better explain the difference, let's walk through an example.

+#### Example
-For example, let's say we had 2 feature files -- one with 5 scenarios and the other with 10 scenarios.
+Let's say we had 2 feature files -- one with 5 scenarios and the other with 10 scenarios.
 The Cucumber Slices Plugin automatically generates 15 feature files (1 scenario per feature file).
-This leads to the possibility of setting aside 2, 3, 4 or N number of JVM forks (limited by your hardware's specifications).
-On the other hand, cucumber-jvm-parallel-plugin would set aside a maximum of 2 JVM forks -- one for each feature file.
-The end result of this is that the tests can complete sooner.
+This leads to the possibility of setting aside 2, 3, 4 or N number of JVM forks, with each of the forked processes running one of the scenarios contained in the feature file.

+On the other hand, the cucumber-jvm-parallel-plugin would run, at most, 2 JVM forks -- one for each feature file -- since the plugin looks for runners associated with the feature file.

 * Can I use this plugin within Maven's test phase?